aruncveli/gerritr/README.md

 	    - someone.with.long.email.id@somewhere.com
 	  ...
 	```
-The configured aliases can then be used as arguments to `--reviewers`.
+The configured aliases can then be used as values to `--reviewers`.
+Unresolvable values for `--reviewers` are ignored.

 #### `REVIEWERS` or local config
 Add a plaintext `REVIEWERS` file to the repository root directory, with a list of email IDs of people who should **always be added as reviewers to every change pushed from this repository**: